Skip To Content

 Task runs and run details

 When you click a task, the task run history is displayed.
-Click an individual run to see the run details, including the output feature layers and any messages.
+Click an individual run to see the run details, including the output items and any messages.
 Task runs that are in progress do not show any information until the run is complete.
 Use the refresh button in the tasks list to get the latest status.

 Considerations